Read our damp and mould report focusing on Awaab's Law

 Putting things right

-Landlords should ensure that the focus of its complaint handling remains on resolving issues and providing remedies where things have gone wrong.
+Landlords focus on complaint handling should be on resolving issues and providing remedies where things have gone wrong.
 This could include:

-How do we decide what is an appropriate remedy?
+• How do we decide what's an appropriate remedy?

 When considering an appropriate remedy, as far as possible, the landlord should aim to return the resident to the position they would be in had the service failure not occurred and additionally, account for the fact it did occur.
 For example, where a complaint is about a reoccurring leak the landlord could consider the following: